Monztech/monztech/README.md

 ◾️ 9 to 5 - Program Designer, Researcher @ non-profit organisation

-◾️ 5 to 9 - Code and Digital Ethics Learner
+◾️ 5 to 9 - Code and AWS in Training

 ---------------------------------------------------------------------------------------------------------------------------
 ◽️ Freelance